standardhealth/cimpl-doc/docs/cimpl6ToolingReference.md

   $  `java -Xms4g -Xmx8g -jar mypath/out/fhir/guide/org.hl7.fhir.publisher.jar -ig mypath/out/fhir/guide/ig.json`

-> Note: The IG publisher can take 15-30 minutes or longer to run, depending on the size of the IG, and it takes _lots_ of memory.
+> **Note**: The IG publisher can take 15-30 minutes or longer to run, depending on the size of the IG, and it takes _lots_ of memory.
 The yarn script above will allocate up to 8GB of RAM.
 A minimum of 4GB of RAM is recommended to run the IG Publisher tool.

 When the publisher finishes, the IG can be opened by running the following commands.